grafana/k6-docs/docs/sources/next/javascript-api/k6-experimental/redis/client/_index.md

 # Client

-`Client` is a [Redis](https://redis.io) client to interact with a Redis server, sentinel or cluster.
+`Client` is a [Redis](https://redis.io) client to interact with a Redis server, sentinel, or cluster.
 It exposes a promise-based API, which users can interact with in an asynchronous manner.

 Though the API intends to be thorough and extensive, it does not expose the whole Redis API.
 Instead, the intent is to expose Redis for use cases most appropriate to k6.